braintripping/cljs-live/README.md

  :bundles       [ { ...
 YOUR BUNDLES HERE ...} ]}
 ```

-Then we must describe what bundles we want.
+In the `:bundles` key, we describe what bundles we want.
 Each bundle needs a `:name`, a list of `:entry` namespaces (what users should be able to load and use), and a list of `:provided` namespaces (this is usually the `:main` namespace of your compiled app, which will already be in the environment.)

 It should look something like this: